emilymcdaniel/Final_Project/README.md

 # Intersection of Economic Change & Media Genre Selection
-Do economic changes affect the genres of media that are consumed?
+Do economic changes affect the genre(s) of media that are consumed?
 -----

 As economic change occurs, what genres of media do we choose?
-When you're laid off, do you maintain the same habits in your media selections?
+When you're financially stressed, do you maintain the same habits in your media selections?
 Or do you lean on self-help, finance, or comedy media?
-For this project, we hypothesize that:
+We hypothesize that:
-** Economic change DOES impact the genre of medias consumed**
+**Economic change DOES impact the genre of medias consumed**

 Preliminary questions:
 - How can "economic change" be defined?